 These accounts are also subject to the federal withdrawal and transfer limits, so plan accordingly.
 To get an account started, expect to commit to an initial deposit of $1,500 or more.

-Many banks tier their deposit levels so that the more cash you put into your money market account, the better interest rate you’ll receive.
-If you have larger levels of savings that you don’t anticipate digging into too much in the near future, a money market account could be a good option for you.
+Many banks tier their deposit levels so that the more cash you put into your account, the better interest rate you’ll receive.
+If you have larger levels of savings that you don’t anticipate digging into too much in the near future, it could be a good option for you.

 Certificate of Deposit